sahenshah/lyrebird-hl7-integration/README.md

 - **Extensibility:** Modular HL7 → JSON transformer for easy segment extension.
 - **Validation and defensive parsing:** HL7 input is treated as untrusted external data; therefore strict validation and defensive parsing are applied before transformation or downstream processing.
 - **Transport Security:** The REST API supports HTTPS using TLS certificates.
 For local development a self-signed certificate is used, while production deployments should use trusted certificates.
- - **Reliability vs. Latency Trade-off:** The listener uses exponential backoff retries for API forwarding rather than failing fast, priotizing message delivery guarantee over immediate response latency.
+ - **Reliability vs. Latency Trade-off:** The listener uses exponential backoff retries for API forwarding rather than failing fast, prioritizing message delivery guarantee over immediate response latency.

----

-## Security Considerations

-The listener includes several defensive mechanisms:
-- Message size limits to prevent DoS via oversized HL7 messages
-- Validation of required fields (control ID, patient ID)
-- Graceful handling of malformed HL7
-- Listener isolation to prevent crashes from invalid input
-- HTTPS communication for downstream API calls
-- Backend FastAPI is not internet reachable.
-All incoming messages must pass MLLP framing, HL7 validation and message parsing before hittig the backend
-The parser further enforces a STRICT validation level to reject malformed/non-conformant HL7, and raises an exception for:
-- Invalid segment structure/order
-- Missing required fields/components
-- Invalid datatype/format values
-- Values that violate HL7 constraints for the declared version

-In production deployments additional protections would include:
-- TLS-enabled MLLP (MLLPS)
-- Rate limiting
-- Centralized logging and alerting
-- HTTPS for internal listener -> backend hop (production hardening)
 ---

 ## Limitations